Working with resistant patients: how to reach through resistance to the patient hidden within

 Overview

-This workshop aims to equip psychotherapists with advanced strategies for engaging patients who exhibit detachment, passivity, and resistance in therapy.
-Participants will delve into the nuanced assessment of patients, employing the concept of conflict to unravel the intricate sequence of emotions, anxieties, and defenses underpinning their symptoms and presenting issues.
+You will delve into the nuanced assessment of patients, employing the concept of conflict to unravel the intricate sequence of emotions, anxieties, and defenses underpinning their symptoms and presenting issues.
 A significant focus will be on mastering the art of navigating patients' feelings, effectively regulating anxiety, and discerning and addressing resistances and defenses, along with understanding their impact on the patient's well-being.

 Jon Frederickson will offer insights into managing the emergence of repressed feelings and evaluating patient reactions to therapeutic interventions.
-The use of video recordings from actual therapy sessions will serve as a pivotal learning tool, showcasing how therapists can identify and counteract behaviors that hinder treatment progress.
+The use of video recordings from actual therapy sessions will serve as a pivotal learning tool, showcasing how you can identify and counteract behaviors that hinder treatment progress.
 These recordings will be instrumental in demonstrating techniques to foster a robust therapeutic alliance by guiding patients to confront and transform self-destructive patterns.

 About the expert